Join the club! Subscribe Here

 The browner the banana, the better; the best bananas are black bananas!
 That means that the sugars in the banana have done a great job breaking down the flesh, making them even sweeter!

-If using frozen bananas, be sure to defrost them on the counter first, draining the liquid that comes out before using it in your recipe.
+If using frozen bananas, be sure to defrost them on the counter first it should only take about 10 minutes.
+Drain the liquid that comes out before using it in your recipe.
 Use 4 large bananas for this banana bread recipe!

 Full loaf unsliced, of banana bread recipe made at high altitude.